 Here at Warp Design we are frequently surprised (and amused) at the number of businesses offering professional services that don't have professional email addresses.
 We've all seen them, the plumbers van with email@example.com or the trailer badged firstname.lastname@example.org, often coupled with a mobile only phone number.

 Your email address says a lot about you and your business.
-A recent Daily Telegraph article hits the nail on the head:
+This Daily Telegraph article hits the nail on the head:

 If you use the email account offered by your ISP it’s probably because you don’t know how not to.
 It implies that emails will be checked infrequently, if at all, and that replies will come in 14 point Comic Sans font.